-1.1 MERGER.
-As soon as practicable following the fulfillment (or waiver, to the extent permitted herein) of the conditions specified herein, BioSante Wyoming shall be merged with and into BioSante Delaware (the "Merger"), and BioSante Delaware shall survive the Merger.

-1.2 EFFECTIVE DATE.
-The Merger shall be effective upon the filing of this Merger Agreement, together with appropriate articles of merger or a certificate of merger with respect thereto, with the Secretaries of State of the States of Wyoming and Delaware, as provided by the Wyoming Business Corporation Act and the Delaware General Corporation Law (the "Effective Date").

-1.3 SURVIVING CORPORATION.
+- 1.1 MERGER.
+As soon as practicable following the fulfillment (or waiver, to the extent permitted herein) of the conditions specified herein, BioSante Wyoming shall be merged with and into BioSante Delaware (the "Merger"), and BioSante Delaware shall survive the Merger. - 1.2 EFFECTIVE DATE.
+The Merger shall be effective upon the filing of Articles of Merger, together with a copy of this Plan of Merger, with the Wyoming Secretary of State, and the filing of a Certificate of Merger with the Delaware Secretary of State, as provided by the Wyoming Business Corporation Act and the Delaware General Corporation Law (the "Effective Date"). - 1.3 SURVIVING CORPORATION.
 On the Effective Date, BioSante Delaware, as the surviving corporation (the "Surviving Corporation"), shall continue its corporate existence under the laws of the State of Delaware and shall succeed to all of the rights, privileges, powers and property of BioSante Wyoming in the manner of and as more fully set forth in Section 259 of the Delaware General Corporation Law, and the separate corporate existence of BioSante Wyoming, except insofar as it may be continued by operation of law, shall cease and be terminated.